Updated: Apr 16

 AVOID supplements containing Vitamin A in pregnancy.
 High levels of Vitamin A have been shown to cause birth defects.

-There is a body of emerging evidence highlighting the importance of Omega-3 intake in pregnancy.
+There is a body of emerging evidence highlighting the importance of Omega-3 in intake in pregnancy.
 Omega-3 fatty acids are essential fatty acids that must be consumed in the diet.
 Adequate consumption of omega-3 fatty acids is vitally important during pregnancy as they are critical building blocks for your baby’s brain.
 Optimising Omega-3 intake has also been shown to reduce symptoms of depression in mothers during pregnancy.
 There are 2 main omega-3 fatty acids : eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
 Our bodies cannot make these themselves and so we must obtain them from the food we eat or supplements that we take.
 The main sources include oily fish, seeds, nuts and vegetable oils.We may not be able to obtain optimal levels through food alone in the modern-day diet and therefore some studies recommend supplementation of EPA and DHA.

 Pregnancy is a powerful time to nourish yourself and your baby towards a healthier future.
 It is an empowering change that you can make yourself to directly improve the health of your family for the present and future.
 Healthy eating habits have arguably never been more important than during pregnancy.
 There are direct links between inadequate nutrition and increased pregnancy complications, such as preterm birth and low birth weight babies.
 The maternal diet not only has to provide sufficient energy and nutrients to meet her usual requirements but also the needs of her growing baby.
 Your healthcare professional may recommend additional supplementation depending on your individual health journey.